Antiz96/Linux-Desktop/VMs/Proxmox_Tips.md

 # Proxmox Tips

-## VMs settings/tweaks I use while creating a VM (just a reminder for me
+## VMs settings/tweaks I use while creating a VM (just a reminder for me)

 ### System

 - Graphic Card --> "Spice" for desktop VMs | "Default" for server VMs
 - BIOS --> OVMF (UEFI) **If the VMs boots with an error saying "access denied" and/or into an EFI Shell, recreate it with the "Pre-Enroll keys" option unchecked**
 - Agent Qemu --> Check

 ### CPU

 - Type --> host
+- Enable NUMA (Advanced option) --> checked

 ### Memory

-- Ballooning --> uncheck
+- Ballooning Device (Advanced option) --> uncheck

+### Once created --> Option tab

+- Hotplug --> Disk, Network, USB, Memory, CPU

 ### For Desktop VMs only --> Go to hardware tab